 Forest regeneration has been selected as the primary measure of plan success (PGC 2006b).
-Although other factors may affect forest regeneration, such as forest canopy, nonnative invasive species, pests/disease, and fire, this plan focuses on the role and impact of white-tailed deer in the ecological environment, which has been documented through research and long-term monitoring at Valley Forge NHP.
+Although other factors may affect forest regeneration, such as the forest canopy, nonnative invasive species, pests/disease, fire, and forest fragmentation, this plan focuses on the role and impact of white-tailed deer in the ecological environment, which has been documented through research and long-term monitoring at Valley Forge NHP.